-Steven Coats1, Adrien Barbaresi2
+Steven Coats, Adrien Barbaresi

-1University of Oulu, Finland, 2Berlin-Brandenburg Academy of Sciences, Germany steven.coats (at) oulu.fi, barbaresi (at) bbaw.de
+University of Oulu, Finland, Berlin-Brandenburg Academy of Sciences, Germany

 This study investigates hyphenated German compounds that contain English constituents, a part of the German lexicon that exhibits great diversity.
 We determine the frequency of a set of English noun bases in different constituent positions in three corpora of online language, and quantify the productivity of bases in these compounds using a metric based on Shannon entropy, a measure of information content.
 Compound entropy values for English bases reflect their diversity of use, and are unequally distributed for left-hand, internal, and right-hand constituents.
 The semantics of the base types with the highest frequencies and entropy values reflect contemporary cultural and technological concerns.
 Differences in entropy according to constituent position may be an indication of word class conversion of anglicisms in German.